Teens arrested after scuffle at Monroeville Mall

 Three teenage girls were arrested after getting in a fight at the Monroeville Mall on Monday while police were starting to enforce a program that bans children under 18 from being at the shopping center without an adult after 6 p.m.

-“We saw youths coming to the mall without the intent to shop or do business at the mall,” said Monroeville Police Chief Doug Cole, adding that 20 to 30 juveniles were loitering.
+“We saw youths coming to the mall without the intent to shop or do business at the mall,” said Monroeville Police Chief Doug Cole.

-The fight started “right in front of the officers,” Cole said.
+The fight started “right in front of the officers” shortly before 6 p.m., Cole said.
 “We were able to diffuse the situation quickly.”

 About a half hour later in a separate incident, police arrested an 18-year-old man for running through the mall and being disruptive.
 He will be charged with disorderly conduct, Cole said.